-- Change your internal environment: Cancer needs the right type of internal environment to grow and spread.
+- Change your diet and you will change your internal environment: Cancer needs the right type of internal environment to grow and spread.
 You must eliminate all sugars, processed foods, fast foods, and adopt a whole foods, mostly plant-based diet of unlimited amounts of fresh vegetables and fruits, juicing fresh vegetables, making fresh fruit smoothies, including a variety of nut and seeds, along with some unprocessed grains such as including ezekiel bread, brown rice, wild rice, buckwheat, quinoa, and amaranth.
 You should eliminate all dairy products and all red meats but this diet can include a minimal amount of organic eggs and wild-caught fish, as needed.

 - Fresh vegetables- are some of the most nutrient dense foods that you can eat.
 Some cancer-fighters include bok choy, broccoli, spinach, Brussels sprouts, cabbage, cauliflower, celery, collard greens, eggplant, green beans, kale, leeks, onion, peppers, radish, scallions, mustard greens, Swiss chard, tomatoes, summer squash, mushrooms, parsnips, sweet potatoes, acorn squash, butternut squash, and green peas, etc. Read an article on nutrient density.